lilithrv/backend-proyecto-final-desafio-latam/README.md

 - `POST: /api/v1/categories` : Allows you to add a new category
 - `POST: /api/v1/user/purchase` : Allows to add the purchase and its detail to the database
 - `GET: /api/v1/user/carts` : Allows to view the user's purchase history
+- `GET: /api/v1/user/carts/:cart_id` : Allows you to view the details of a purchase

 <br>